JoeCotellese/dockit/README.md

 ## FAQs

-Wait.
-Why not just use docker-compose.
+Wait!
+Why not just use docker-compose?

 Great question, I was doing that for a while, this tool is about centralizing and standardizing the way I invoke containers on my system.
 I want it to be nearly as easy as running a shell command.